rahul-rathore786/duck-hack-project/README.md

    pnpm start
    ```

-**Note**: The smart contracts are already deployed on the Hedera testnet at the following addresses:
+**Note**: The smart contracts are already deployed on the Duck testnet at the following addresses:

 - DappWorks: `0x8961AeA9D0118BD1f6E0837CAa8759835A7b51A8`
 - USDT: `0x30c7e88C3A04C6bb59d2C604A0c135447dBA4099`